enribd/choose-your-own-it-readventure/README.md

 ## :checkered_flag: Start your adventure, choose your learning path wisely

 - **12** learning paths :mortar_board:
-  - **2** [*APIs*](/content/paths/apis.md) books :new:: *APIs are one way services use to talk to each other, there are a lot of aspects involved: communication protocols (REST, gRPC, WebSocket, GraphQL, etc), interface definition, version management, testing, security, rate limiting, patterns, api gateways, and more.*
+  - **2** [*APIs*](/content/paths/apis.md) books :new:: *APIs are one way services use to talk to each other, there are a lot of aspects involved: communication protocols (REST, gRPC, WebSocket, GraphQL, etc), interface definition, version management, testing, security, rate limiting, api gateways, and more.*
   - **3** [*Golang*](/content/paths/golang.md) books :ballot_box_with_check:: *TODO*
   - *Kubernetes* :soon: *TODO*
   - **4** [*Microservices*](/content/paths/microservices.md) books :construction:: *Study the pinnacle of distributed systems architectures, learn its tenets, and foremost, when and how to implement it.*